 Short Inca Trail Day 1: From KM 104 to Wiñay Wayna & the Sun Gate

-The 2 day 1 night Inca Trail trek begins with travel from Cusco to Ollantaytambo, where you will catch the train to the Short Inca Trail trailhead at KM104.
-Onboard the train, passengers can enjoy breathtaking views of the Urubamba River and changing Andean landscapes before the train reaches the stop at KM104 where everybody has to disembark and start walking.
+The 2 day 1 night Inca Trail trek begins with travel from your Cusco hotel to Ollantaytambo, where you will catch the train to the Short Inca Trail trailhead at KM104.
+To make sure you have a great spot and enjoy your train ride to the fullest, it’s a smart move to buy your train tickets in advance.
+After leaving Ollantaytambo train station, passengers can enjoy breathtaking views of the Urubamba River and changing Andean landscapes before the train reaches the stop at KM104, where everybody has to disembark and start walking.

 When hiking past Chachabamba, the tour visits an administrative post located near the starting point very close to the river.
-From there is possible to see, at a distance, the sites of Choquesuysuy, also by the river, and Intipata, perched upon a hill, as you hike the 7 hours towards Wiñay Wayna.
+In this part of the Inca trail it is possible to see, at a distance, the sites of Choquesuysuy, also by the river, and the important temple of Intipata, perched upon a hill, as you hike the 7 hours towards Wiñay Wayna.

 After passing through a few streams and a couple of waterfalls, hikers reach one of the most impressive Inca archaeological sites in the area known as Wiñay Wayna, (Forever Young), named for the orchid of the same name that can be found in this area.
 Wiñay Wayna features a ceremonial section with a double door and a room with 7 windows, as well as several finely carved water fountains.
 (Read more about Wiñay Wayna in our blog).